96ready/ready96/README.md

 `password`

-Once you login, use the Admin menu in the navigation to change the email to your email address.
+Once you log in, use the Admin menu in the navigation to change the email to your email address.
 Then you will need to change the password to a strong password that only you know.

 ---